Chhorm-Bunthai/Weather_Project/README.md

 - For Location component, I created it for get data from API through props and use it to display city and short name of the country.
 - For Time component, I created for showing date and current time.
 - For TodayWeather, I created it for display current weather that take props from App.jsx and get data to display.
-- And lastly, I created ShowWeather to display next four days that display days, celcius, and icons.
+- And lastly, I created DailyWeather to display next four days that display days, celcius, and icons.

 ## What I've Learned